john-kheir/home/docs/building/building.md

 If you don't have the shell or want to boot it automatically, put the kernel in `/EFI/BOOT/BOOTX64.EFI` in a FAT partition.

-Example how to create a boot disk:
+Example on how to create a boot disk:

 ```shell
 dd if=/dev/zero of=g8os.img bs=1M count=64